Tiamat-Tech/elements/README.md

 # Installation
-1. Run `npm install @candycode/elements` or `yarn add @candycode/elements`.
-2. Continue following instructions for one or more of the following component APIs.
+Run `npm install @candycode/elements` or `yarn add @candycode/elements` in an existing React project.
+Then continue following instructions for one or more of the following component APIs.

 # Carousel